zogofinance/zogo-data-api/README.md

 **Description:**

-Get skill data for user activity within the given start and end date.
+Get skill data for users who completed skills within the given start and end date.
 Pre-test accuracy and confidence may only be available for some skills.
+The `confidence_increase` reflects the percentage of users whose confidence increased.

 **Parameters:**